UniversalDependencies/docs/_en-overview/migration-guidelines.md

 advcl(war, over)
 ~~~

-In this example the prepositional phrase modifies a nominal predicate in a copular construction, namely war, and therefore we use `advcl`.
+In this example the prepositional phrase modifies a nominal predicate in a copular construction, namely _war_, and therefore we use `advcl`.
+Also note that the prepositional phrase does also contain a copular construction and therefore the adverbial predicate _over_ is the head of the prepositional phrase.

 ### Multi-Word Expressions